NateKorth/GWASTutorial/README.md

 #Okay this is looking better (not perfect but things are rarely perfect when working with real biological data)
 ```

-Edit the R script: CalculateBLUEs.R to reflect the model you've come up with
+Edit the R script: CalculateBLUEs.R to reflect the model you've come up with (using command nano)
 Batch the script as a job using RunR_1.sh

 For more details on he sommer package see: https://cran.r-project.org/web/packages/sommer/vignettes/v3.sommer.qg.pdf

-##Step3: Genotype filtering
+## Step3: Genotype filtering

 We need to make sure the Lines in the phenotype file and genotype file match, using the "LinesInPheno.csv" we just generated in R, now filter the genotype file:
 ```